influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.3/concepts/data_formats_input.md

 These four parts are easily defined when using InfluxDB line-protocol as a data format.
 But there are other data formats that users may want to use which require more advanced configuration to create usable Telegraf metrics.

-Telegraf uses a host's local time in UTC to assign timestamps to data.
-Use the Network Time Protocol (NTP) to synchronize time between hosts; if hosts' clocks aren't synchronized with NTP, the timestamps on the data can be inaccurate.

 Plugins such as `exec` and `kafka_consumer` parse textual data.
 Up until now, these plugins were statically configured to parse just a single